petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 * Standard Processing occurs:
   * The search phrase entered in the Search Bar widget is received by Liferay's search framework, sent through to the search engine for analysis and additional processing, matched to existing index documents in the search engine, which are scored for relevance and returned to Liferay for its additional processing (highlighting, summarizing, performing additional filtering for permissions, etc.).
-* Additional Semantic Search Processing occurs:
+* Additional semantic search Processing occurs:
   * The search phrase is sent to the sentence transformer, text embedding occurs, and a vector representation is created.
 Before rendering the search results scored by lexical relevance, the results captured within the window limit setting are re-scored by comparing the vector representation of the search phrase with the dense vector fields stored in the search documents.
 New scores are calculated, and the newly ordered set of results are returned to the search page for consumption by the end user.